CJWorkbench/cjworkbench/cjwstate/rendercache/README.md

 user request.

 Really, we cache the output.
-Metadata is cached in the database (in `Step` fields); and tabular data is cached in Parquet files in minio.
+Metadata is cached in the database (in `Step` fields); and tabular data is cached in Parquet files in s3.

-This module depends on `cjwstate.models`, `cjwstate.minio` and `cjwkernel.parquet`.
+This module depends on `cjwstate.models`, `cjwstate.s3` and `cjwkernel.parquet`.